nyoungstudios/Homemade/README.md

 2. Discover new recipes on the feed
 3. View your recipes under your profile
 4. Change your profile picture
-5. Upload a new recipe with pictures and description
+5. Upload a new recipe with a picture and a description
 6. 404 page and other backend routing
 7. Mobile friendly design